La Fuerza De La Tierra - Public Awareness Campaign

 Message

-Each poster has a specific message that reflects the life of a campesino.
-Three of the posters focus on some of the greatest struggles that affect their lives - the need to migrate, feeling the brunt of corruption, and being on the receiving end of violence.
-The logomark is placed on each poster to unify them.
-Each poster gives an identical overview of what the poster is talking about, and has a QR code that links to a website for more information.
+Each poster focuses on some of the greatest struggles that affect their lives - the need to migrate, feeling the brunt of corruption, and being on the receiving end of violence.
+Using illustrations is a way to reference pain and suffering, without showing it directly.
+Each poster has a QR code that links to a website for more information, as there is only so much that can be said from a single image.
 The Wiphala flag is the checkered rainbow flag, and it represents the native peoples of Latin America.
 Many campesinos are Indigenous, and adding this flag is a nod to Indigenous solidarity.

 Dress the